-5. Leases
+4. Leases

 The Company has a single operating lease for its corporate headquarters and laboratory space in San Diego, California.
 The lease expires in July 2025 and the Company has an option to extend the term of the lease for an additional five years.
-However, it is not reasonably certain the Company will exercise the option to renew when the lease term ends and thus, the incremental term was excluded from the calculation of the lease liability.
 Additionally, the lease includes certain rent abatement, rent escalations, tenant improvement allowances and additional charges for common area maintenance and other costs.

-The components of lease expense included in the Company's consolidated statements of operations include (in thousands):
+The components of lease expense included in the Company's statements of operations and loss include (in thousands):

-Years ended December 31,
+Years Years ended December 31,

-2022 2021
+202 2023 202

 Operating lease expense \$ 1,043 \$ 1,043

-Variable lease expense 460 512
+Variable lease expense 544 460

-Total lease expense, net \$ 1,503 \$ 1,555
+Total lease expense, net \$ 1,587 \$ 1,503

 Variable lease costs are primarily related to payments made to lessors for common area maintenance, property taxes, insurance, and other operating expenses.
-The Company did not have any short-term leases or finance leases for the year ended December 31, 2022.
+The Company did not have any short-term leases or finance leases for the year ended December 31, 2023.

-The weighted average remaining lease term and weighted average discount rate for operating leases as of December 31, 2022 were as follows:
+The weighted average remaining lease term and weighted average discount rate for operating leases were as follows:

-Years ended Decer Years ended December 31, 2022 2021 Weighted average remaining lease term (in years) 2.5 3.5 Weighted average discount rate percentage 3.50 % 3.50 %
+December December 31, 2023 2022 Weighted average remaining lease term (in years) 1.5 2.5 Weighted average discount rate percentage 3.50 % 3.50%